 An airport/bus station pick up is $35.
 Most students fly to Nelson and the most convenient connection is Auckland-Nelson or Christchurch-Nelson.
 If you would like to book a flight it can be done at

-Cost is $270 per week, $38.50 per night.
+Cost is $280 per week, $40 per night.
 Placement fee $220.
 Homestay is available for time of study only.
 As of the 1st of April 2019 Internet will be included in the cost of Homestay.

 Payment is required 2 weeks before study (or earlier if a student visa is required)

 Account Name: Nelson English Centre Ltd

 Bank Address: Cnr.
 Hardy and Trafalgar St, Nelson, New Zealand

 Swift code: ASBBNZ2A